Second French Plan for Open Science

 - In response to the coronavirus pandemic, open up all results from the EMERGEN programme, which aims to increase efforts to sequence the variants of the virus present in the country.

-THEME THREE: OPENING UP AND PROMOTING SOURCE CODE PRODUCED BY RESEARCH
+PATH THREE: OPENING UP AND PROMOTING SOURCE CODE PRODUCED BY RESEARCH

 Software plays a key role in scientific research, and it can be a tool, a result, and a research object.
 Making software source code available, with the option of modifying, reusing and disseminating them, is a major requirement to ensure the reproducibility of scientific findings and to support the creation and sharing of knowledge, in keeping with the open science ethos.

 Scientific software stacks are hugely complex and sometimes combine hundreds of programs representing millions, even tens of millions of lines of code.
 Efforts to develop these stacks should be pooled at the scale of the international scientific community in the widest sense: academics, industry and citizens.
 This impetus has today become a key lever in research and innovation.
-Also, priority will be given to the dissemination of software productions as open software – published under a license recognised as open-source by the Free Software Foundation and Open Source Initiative, in compliance with the legal constraints.
+Also, priority will be given to the dissemination of software productions as open source software – published under a license recognised by the Free Software Foundation and Open Source Initiative, in compliance with the legal constraints.

 France will support the development and preservation of source code – inseparable from the support of humanity’s technical and scientific knowledge – and it will, from this position, continue its support for the Software Heritage universal archive.
 So as to create an ecosystem that connects code, data and publications, the collaboration between the national open archive HAL, the national research data platform Recherche Data Gouv, the scientific publishing sector and Software Heritage will be strengthened.